stride3d/stride-docs/en/manual/troubleshooting/logging.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Programmer</span>

-You can **log** information about your game while it runs using [Log](xref:Xenko.Engine.ScriptComponent.Log).
+You can **log** information about your game while it runs using [Log](xref:Stride.Engine.ScriptComponent.Log).

 Unlike [profiling](profiling.md), which retrieves information automatically, it's up to you to create your own log messages and define when they're triggered.
 For example, you can create a log message that triggers when a character performs a certain action.
 This is useful to investigate how your game is performing.

 >[!Note]
 >Logging is disabled when you build the game in release mode.

-When you use logging and run your game in debug mode, Xenko opens a console in a second window to display logging information.
+When you use logging and run your game in debug mode, Stride opens a console in a second window to display logging information.
 The messages are color-coded by level.
 The name of the module (such as the script containing the log message) is displayed in brackets.
 This is followed by the log level (eg **Warning**, **Error**, etc), then the log message.

 ![Logging in console](media/logging-in-console.png)

 The console displays log messages from all modules, not just your own scripts.
-For example, it also displays messages from the @'Xenko.Core.Serialization.Contents.ContentManager'.
+For example, it also displays messages from the @'Stride.Core.Serialization.Contents.ContentManager'.

 If you run your game from Visual Studio, log messages are shown in the Visual Studio **Output** window instead.